-Steven delicately balances the company’s business mangement with more creative responsibilities as photographer and producing and directing on numerous video projects.
+Steven delicately balances Pocket Creatives’ business management with more creative responsibilities as photographer and producing and directing on numerous video projects.

-Steven’s experience across both technical, creative, marketing and business brings a huge amount of flexible knowledge to the team.
+Steven’s experience across both technical, creative, marketing and business brings a huge amount of flexible knowledge to the Pocket Creatives team.

 “I started Pocket with Haider and Lauren in 2016, and together, we’ve never looked back.
 I saw Pocket as the gateway to building a working environment that slotted in nicely with our own creative desires.
 This aligned really nicely with the changes in the market as the world became increasingly more visual, and as attention spans dropped, being able to create great short form video and engaging photography.